cornell-ece5745/ece5745-S02-back-end/docs/index.md

    which contains parasitic resistance/capacitance information about all nets in the design, and a `.gds` file which contains the final layout.
    The `.gds` file can be inspected using the open-source Klayout GDS viewer.
-Synopsys Innovus also generates reports which can be used to accurately characterize area and timing.
+Cadence Innovus also generates reports which can be used to accurately characterize area and timing.

  - We use Synopsys PrimeTime (PT) to perform power-analysis of our